Gothic Light and Space

 Come to the true light, where Christ is the True Door (…) ”

-Faced with this need, the dilemma of how arises, solved for the first time in the Saint Denis royal abbey by abad Suger.
+Faced with this need, the dilemma of how arises, solved for the first time in the Saint Denis royal abbey by Abbot Suger.
 The latter observed throughout the kingdom the different architectural innovations produced at the time.

 So it was decided to start the reform of the abbey, which would almost completely eliminate the previous one of Merovingian origin and Romanesque style.
 Giving rise in Saint Denis to something never seen at the time, which would be the model for a new style, "the Gothic".